jamboid/Site-Starter/README.md

 - JavaScript library of useful modules is based on the jQuery framework
 - I currently use the [Bourbon](http://bourbon.io) Mixin Library for SASS
-- My workflow uses CodeKit, so Bourbon is referenced with that in mind
+- My workflow uses CodeKit as the SASS compiler, so Bourbon is referenced with that in mind

 ## Author